-10:00 a.m. there is an optional, small, quiet, sitting-in-a-chair meditation in our “upper room” that lasts about 25 minutes.
-All who can walk upstairs are welcome.
+10:00 a.m. there is an optional, small, quiet, sitting-in-a-chair meditation in our “garden room” that lasts about 25 minutes.

 11:30ish we share coffee, juice and various goodies, and hang out with each other.

 Physical Address & Open Hours